AlbanezFelipe/Albanez-MathSolver/README.md

     //Solve
     Solution s = solver.solve();

-If everything works fine, the answers will be in a Double array, this codes checks if solution is valid and prints result:
+If everything works fine, the answers will be in a Double array, this code below checks if solution is valid and prints result:

     if(s.isRealAndFinitySolution) {
       for(double solution : s.solutions) {